Manorama (Tamil actress)

-Gopishantha (26 May 1937 – 10 October 2015), better known by her stage name Manorama, also called Aachi, was an Indian actress, comedian and playback singer who had appeared in more than 1000 films and 5000 stage performances predominantly in the Tamil and also in Telugu, Kannada, Malayalam, and Sinhala.
+Gopishantha (26 May 1937 – 10 October 2015), better known by her stage name Manorama, also called Aachi, was an Indian actress, comedian and playback singer who had appeared in more than 1500 films and 5000 stage performances predominantly in the Tamil and also in Telugu, Kannada, Malayalam, and Sinhala.
 She was honoured with Kalaimamani award in 1995.
-In 2002, Government of India awarded Manorama the Padma Shri for her contribution to the arts.
+In 2002, Government of India awarded Manorama the Padma Shri for her contribution in the field of arts.
 She is a recipient of one National Film Award, one Filmfare Award South and seven Tamil Nadu State Film Awards.